felix2000jp/clean-architecture-template/README.md

 It first runs the resharper code inspection tool against the code.
 If no issues were found the job keeps running, else the pipeline fails.
-In case of failure, you can see what issues were found in the output of the **Check for issues** step.
+In case of failure, you can see what issues were found in the output of the **Install and run inspectcode** step.

-It then builds the builder stage of the docker file and pushes the image (through the push option) and layer cache (through the cache-to option )to the GitHub packages registry, so that they can be used in the following jobs to improve performance.
+It then builds the builder stage of the docker file and pushes the image (through the push option) and layer cache (through the cache-to option) to the GitHub packages registry, so that they can be used in the following jobs to improve performance.

 **NOTE:** Even though we have implemented both a cache (layer caching) and a build context (using already built images), if you take a look at the workflow summary you will see that the cache is never used.
 This happens because we cached